 If your child is still in grade school, there’s a good likelihood that they’ll actually be carrying more than a college student.
 Without the ability to set their own schedule, they may have more subjects per day, and they’re likely to have more take-home projects to deal with.
 Add in things like workbooks, dictionaries, and school-issued tablets, and you have one heavy bag!

-A really simple day pack like the JanSport Black Label SuperBreak Day Backpack is a great place to start for a younger kid.
-JanSport’s school backpacks come in a variety of sizes and bold prints, which let your kid stick to one model of bag for a long time.
+A really simple day pack like those offered by JanSport is a great place to start for a younger kid.
+JanSport school backpacks come in a variety of sizes and bold prints, which let your kid stick to one model of bag for a long time.
 It’s easy to buy a new print or size as their needs change (or their bags get worn out) without changing their entire routine.
-The SuperBreak basic line doesn’t have a laptop section, so you get more space for large objects inside.

 Pick a school backpack technology that works for you

 Backpacks haven’t changed a lot over the last 20 years, but a few of their new technologies have been updated.
 Many designs offer additional pockets, even for basic laptop backpacks.
 Look for separate tablet and laptop pockets, along with well-made durability in the form of ripstop nylon or high-denier polyester.
 Padded and S-curve shoulders traps will offer extra comfort when you or your child needs to carry their backpack for longer (for instance, on the bus or on their way to their grandparents’ house.)

 Laptops are beginning to be required for high school students in some school districts, so it’s not a bad idea to invest in a good laptop backpack earlier than you think you need to.
 These bags tend to be a little larger, with more solid finishes offered than prints.
 Their extra padding and pockets also tend to make them a little heavier than non-laptop backpacks, but the larger capacity and greater protection are worth the exchange.